Shevington: Governance

-Anciently Shevington lay in the hundred of Leyland in Lancashire, it was a township in the parish of Standish and in 1837 became part of the Poor Law Union of Wigan.
+Anciently Shevington lay in the hundred of Leyland in Lancashire.
+It was a township in the parish of Standish and in 1837 became part of the Poor Law Union of Wigan.

-In 1894 under the Local Government Act the village achieved the status of a parish council which included Shevington Vale, part of Appley Bridge, Shevington Moor and Crooke within its ancient boundaries defined by the Calico Brook, Almond Brook, Mill Brook and the River Douglas.
+In 1894 under the Local Government Act the village achieved the status of a parish council, which included Shevington Vale, part of Appley Bridge, Shevington Moor and Crooke within its ancient boundaries, defined by the Calico Brook, Almond Brook, Mill Brook and the River Douglas.

 Since local government reforms which took place in 1974, Shevington has formed part of the Metropolitan Borough of Wigan of Greater Manchester, having previously been part of the administrative county of Lancashire.

 Following the local elections in May 2012, Shevington now has three Labour District Councillors.
 This is the first time since 2006 that Labour has held all three seats.

 The village currently has a parish council, which receives a precept from the Council Tax.

 Geography

 Shevington is built on sloping land between Standish and Wigan to the north-east of the River Douglas.
 Its area is 1708 acre.
 The underlying rocks are coal measures.
 The Leeds and Liverpool Canal runs parallel to the River Douglas.

 Shevington is located close to Junction 27 of the M6 motorway and is bordered by the villages of Appley Bridge and Standish, but also has close links to the villages of Wrightington and Standish Lower Ground.

-Today there is little evidence of past industrial activity though there has been a marked increase in residential development between the 1950s and 1980s attracted by Shevington's pleasant rural setting, still surrounded by much open land and ancient woods.
+Today there is little evidence of past industrial activity, though there has been a marked increase in residential development between the 1950s and 1980s, attracted by Shevington's pleasant rural setting, still surrounded by much open land and ancient woods.
 Further residential development, on the former Orica site to the south of the village, was completed in the early 2010s and is called Oakwood Meadows.
 The 2001 census recorded a population of 11,725 in the Shevington with Lower Ground ward.

 Education

 Shevington High School is a secondary school.
-There are four primary schools in and around the village; Millbrook Primary School, St. Bernadette's Roman Catholic Primary School, Shevington Vale Primary School and Shevington Community Primary School.
+There are three primary schools in and around the village; Millbrook Primary School, St. Bernadette's Roman Catholic Primary School and Shevington Vale Primary School.
 Unusually, the primary school associated with St. Anne's Church in Shevington is in the neighbouring village of Standish Lower Ground.
 The village of Appley Bridge is also a neighbour of Shevington.